|

 Anti virus – from

 than one antivirus product.
-I have used this product for quite
+I have used these products for quite

-awhile and like it much better than Norton, McAfee or Panda.
+awhile and like them much better than Norton, McAfee or Panda.
 It

 doesn’t slow down my computer nearly as much.
 It will try to do